-The stove will normally shut down by itself as the fuel is consumed.
+The stove will normally shut down by itself as the fuel is consumed so there is no need to close the air control towards the end of the burn.
 In order to shut down the stove for other reasons, close the single air control to the central position.
-If the control is left in this position, the fire will eventually go out.
-If you want to revive the fire it is recommended that the primary air controls are open first, and then open the secondary air controls.
+If the control is left in this position, the fire will eventually go out but it will also cause the glass to blacken.
+If you want to revive the fire it is recommended that the air control is opened fully initially.